atlassian/conartist/README.md

 When you run the `conartist` command, it will output a file for each config path you specify in the `exports`.
 For the above configuration, it will output both a `.babelrc` and a `package.json`.

-Notice that both JSON files are using the `input()` function.
-This function returns any existing configuration for the specified format so that you can merge it with your defaults.
-This is a particularly powerful point because you can not only scaffold out a project, but also keep it in sync with any modifications you make.

 ### Formats

 Formats are used by calling the format as a function and passing it a function that returns your configuration.
 For example: